-In recent years, the efficiency and market accessibility of electronic commerce has led to a boom in businesses who prefer to conduct their transactions over the internet.
-In light of this trend, it is important for business-owners to know the legalities around enforceability of online contracts in Australia.
+In recent years, we have seen a boom in online businesses.
+As most businesses prefer to conduct transactions over the internet, it is important for business owners to understand and know the legalities of how online contracts are enforced in Australia.

-Two common methods of accepting terms and conditions of an agreement online are the click-wrap agreement and the browse-wrap agreement.
+There are two common methods of accepting terms and conditions of an online agreement.
+They are the click-wrap agreement and the browse-wrap agreement.

-A click-wrap agreement is an electronic agreement where the terms and conditions of the agreement are located on the same page as the “I agree” button.
+It is an electronic agreement where the terms and conditions of the agreement are located on the same page as the “I Agree” button.
 Consumers are usually required to scroll through all the terms and conditions and then take positive action by clicking “I Agree” before being able to proceed.
-This form of agreement is highly likely to be enforceable as a contract.

 - when is the contract formed?
 Is the merchant making an offer online that the customer accepts (that sees the formation of the contract at that point) or is the customer making an offer which may then be accepted or rejected by the merchant.
 The Terms & Conditions will be need to be tailored accordingly.

 - if the contract is formed at the time of clicking “I Agree” other Terms & Conditions cannot be added later.